The 2018 Oscar Nominations Prove the Academy Can Still Surprise Us—In a Good Way

 But the Academy proved it still has the capacity to surprise us

 Get Out was released nearly a year ago in February 2017.
 Its genre, horror, is rarely recognized with glitzy mainstream awards.
-But the movie’s three nominations Tuesday morning proved that a socially relevant movie that manages to stay in the conversation months after its release can make a notable dent among the pack.
+But the movie’s four nominations Tuesday morning proved that a socially relevant movie that manages to stay in the conversation months after its release can make a notable dent among the pack.

 Similarly, Mudbound was positioned as Netflix’s major Oscar play for 2017, but its November release made a rather small splash during the first part of awards season.
 When the nominations were announced, however, Dee Rees’ historical epic received four nods, including two for Mary J. Blige, for Supporting Actress and Original Song.
 Mudbound and Get Out, both of which were written and directed by black filmmakers, are evidence that the Academy, especially with its newly diversified ranks, can see beyond convention every now and again.